Defending champion Eagles edge Cowboys 24-20 in wild, lightning-delayed NFL season opener

 Still one of the NFL's nastiest division rivalries, the game was full of skirmishes and a near-costly unnecessary roughness penalty late in the third against the Eagles that put the Cowboys in position to take the lead.

 Dallas running back Miles Sanders, though, fumbled the ball at the 10 and the Super Bowl champions recovered.
-Prescott made a touchdown-saving diving tackle on the play.
+Prescott made a touchdown-saving diving tackle on cornerback Quinyon Mitchell on the play.

-It would be a while until the Eagles got the ball back, with the game stopped with 4:44 left in the third quarter because of lightning.
+It would be a while until the Eagles got the ball back, thanks to the delay.

 The scores by Hurts and Barkley made the Eagles the first defending Super Bowl champions to score touchdown on the first three drives of the season since Green Bay in 2011.
 Jake Elliott put the finishing touches on the scoring with a 58-yard field goal.